bngsudheer/ansible-role-redmine/README.md

 Install Redmine 3.x and Redmine plugins on CentOS.
 The role installs Redmine via Unicorn and Nignx.

-This module is in beta.
+This role is in beta.
 Your feedback is appreciated.

 We focus on RHEL/CentOS/Fedora family of distributions until version 1.0 is released.
 In future versions, we will support Ubuntu and other Linux distributions.
 Right now, only CentOS 7 is supported.